5 Chicken Boredom Busters to Keep Them Busy During the Wintertime

 Free Range Time

-Lastly, it’s a good idea to allow your birds to go outside and/or free-range as much as possible in the winter, too.
+Lastly, allowing your birds to go outside and/or free-range as much as possible in the winter is a good idea.
 Even if you only have 30 minutes to an hour between the time you get home and the time the sun goes down, your birds will enjoy the chance to get outside.
-Nearly every day of the season – even if it is very cold, I open the run door and allow my birds to free range.
+Nearly every day of the season – even if it is freezing, I open the run door and allow my birds to free range.
 Without fail, they will head up onto the hill and start foraging.
-They probably aren’t finding too much to eat but chickens are expert foragers and will leave no leaf unturned.
+They probably aren’t finding too much to eat, but chickens are expert foragers and will leave no leaf unturned.
 I know many poultry keepers worry about the colder temperatures in winter and may be tempted to keep their birds cooped up at all times to conserve heat.
 If you can, resist that urge!
-Chickens are amazing and adaptable animals and can handle the winter season very well.
-Allowing them to go outside, get fresh air, and exercise has many of the same positive health benefits that humans enjoy when staying active all year.
-The most important thing to remember is to enjoy this season with your birds.
-Spring will be here before we know it!
+Chickens are unique and adaptable animals and can handle the winter season very well.
+Allowing them to go outside, get fresh air, and exercise has many of the same positive health benefits humans enjoy when staying active all year.

 Nancy Jefferson, Ph.D.